 stompgat – short tail

 knyptang, etc – the Ossewa Brandwag was a racist, anti-semitic, anti-British and pro-German organisation in South Africa during World War II.
-Justifiably angry at what Britain had done to them in the Anglo-Boer war, they over-reacted violently.
-Cappy had volunteered for the war and gone off to battle; on his return his church spurned him, so he joined the Methodists – the Methodists’ gain.
+Justifiably angry at what Britain had done to them in the Anglo-Boer war, they over-reacted churlishly.
+Cappy had volunteered for the war and gone off to battle; on his return his church spurned him for wearing his uniform, so he joined the Methodists – the Methodists’ gain.

 O, die maan skyn so helder – romantic: the moon shines so brightly

 . . . op my POEPHOL ! – on my arsehole !
 The sting in the tail of his mischievous ‘romantic’ song!

 Hou die blink kant bo – keep smiling; look on the bright side

 Feature pic: Deon, Cappy, Joyce & Tuffy – just Etienne missing